 2. Use case decides.
 One-off web research, browser agent.
 Recurring SaaS ops, outcome runtime.

 3. Cost compounds.
-A per-task browser bill quickly outgrows a bundled subscription for any team that ships agents weekly.
+A browser bill, billed per frame and per session minute, outgrows API-first runs for any team that ships agents weekly.

 Sources